grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 [//]: # (### They land on the tablemount)

 And the needle moved.
 It just wavered, hovered for a second, and then returned to resting wearily on the pin.
-But she had definitely seen space between the needle and the pin.
+But she had definitely seen light between the needle and the pin.
 Her eyes went back to the clock, more minutes passed.
 To their speed: steady at three knots.
 To their battery charge: painfully low.
 To their depth: too deep for comfort.

-But the depth-under-keel needle moved again, rising up and falling back, like a dying crone trying to raise herself for one last curse at the world.
+But the depth-under-keel needle moved again, rising up and falling back, like a dying crone attempting to raise herself for one last curse at the universe.
 And then it was wavering unsteadily above the pin.
-The gap between the needle and the pin was tenuous, but real.
+The gap between the needle and the pin was tenuous, but real, and holding.

 "Captain," said Bastian, his eyes on the depth-under-keel gauge, "the bottom seems to be coming up."

 Percy reached above her head for a strap.
 "Drive boys, drive."
 The sea floor was moving towards them, but was still far, far below.
-So far below that if the boat went down now, the _Prospect_ would be crushed into nothing but a greasy stain on that bottom.
+So far below that if the boat went down now, the _Prospect_ would be crushed into nothing but a greasy stain.
 But at least now it was a measurable distance instead of the unknowable nothingness of the hole.

 Minutes later the depth-under-keel gauge started rising steadily, as if with intention.
 It gave the impression that they were moving quickly, though in fact their forward speed remained the same steady crawl, while the slope of the bottom had drastically increased.
 It was rising under them --- a sheer undersea mountain wall.
-The needle accelerated to show a shockingly quick lift in the sea floor, threatening the possibility that they were about to smack into a mountainside --- from where they would slide helplessly down into the dark pit.
+The needle accelerated to show a shockingly quick lift in the sea floor, suddenly threatening the possibility that they were about to smack into a mountainside.
 Instead, the depth gauge needle rolled hard to the left and then rose back to show they were about ten meters from the bottom.
 It remained hovering at that level.

 "OK, Gregory, now the stupid part: give me a gentle dive plane down angle," Percy said quietly.